mayamadhavan/mayamadhavan.github.io/about.md

 ---

 <p class="message">
   Hello!
-Welcome to my blog
+Welcome to my blog.
+Here you can find a variety of data science projects that I've done.
 </p>